cixel/gc2024/presentation.md

 ![](graph-2.svg)

-^ and it outputs out an executable
+^ and outputs out an executable.

 ^ but the linker also needs to know where to find object files for every other package in the build